ansys/scade-apitools/README.rst

 For developers
 ^^^^^^^^^^^^^^

-Installing Pyscade apitools in developer mode allows you to modify the source and enhance it.
+Installing Ansys SCADE apitools in developer mode allows you to modify the source and enhance it.
-This mode is not compatible with Python 3.4.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will need to follow these steps: